metageeky/recipes/cheddar-apple-squash-soup.md

 * salt and pepper to taste

 ## Directions
 1. Heat the olive oil in a large pot over medium heat.
-When ready, add the butter, onion, and half the chopped apple.
+When ready, add the onion and half the chopped apple.
 Cook about 10 minutes until fragrant.
 2. Whisk in the flour and cook about two minutes until golden.
 3. Whisk in the broth until smooth.
 4. Add the squash, cayenne, remaining apple, and a large pinch of salt and pepper.
 5. Bring to a boil, reduce the heat to medium and cook covered until the squash is tender (about 20 minutes).
 6. Remove soup from stove and let cool slightly.
 7. Puree in a blender or using a stick blender.
 8. Return soup to stop and set over low heat.
-Stir in milk and cheese until melted an creamy.
+Stir in milk, butter, and cheese until melted an creamy.
 9. Add the thyme and cook another 2-3 minutes.
 10. Taste and adjust seasoning.